HB-713

 Plain Language

-Developers cannot defend against liability claims by arguing that the AI system autonomously caused the harm (subsection A).
-Deployers cannot defend by arguing that the AI system, rather than the deployer, caused the harm (subsection B).
-Both provisions close the 'the AI did it' defense loophole.
-However, subsection C preserves traditional common law defenses, including intervening or superseding cause by another individual.
-This provision modifies the litigation landscape for AI-related harm but does not create an affirmative compliance obligation.
+Developers cannot defend against claims by arguing that the AI system autonomously caused the harm rather than the developer.
+Deployers cannot defend against claims by arguing that the AI system — rather than the deployer — caused the harm.
+Both provisions close the 'the AI did it' defense loophole, ensuring that developers and deployers remain accountable for harm caused by their AI systems.
+Existing common law defenses, including intervening or superseding cause, remain available.
+This provision modifies the litigation landscape but creates no new affirmative compliance obligation — it affects how liability is litigated, not what entities must do to comply.

 Statutory Text